ShibamRoy9826/Conversafe/README.md

 - German

 ## Usage guide 🛠️

+> [!NOTE]
+> Email verification is broken as of now, I am still trying to fix it...
+> So some steps in the middle may not be required anymore.

 1. This is the landing page of the website, click on the signup button at the top-right to create a new account.( Press on login if you already have an account)